 For More Information

-You can turn to How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo), for a guide that will show you how to handle almost any accident situation and will guide you through the insurance claim process, step by step.
+You can turn to How to Win Your Personal Injury Claim, by Joseph Matthews (Nolo), for a guide that will show you how to handle almost any accident situation and what to expect at each step of the insurance claim process.